mateo-gallardo/ResizablePanelsReact/README.md

 - **sizeUnitMeasure**: unit used to calculate the amount to resize (px or %)
 - **resizerColor**: change resizer color
 - **resizerSize**: change resizer size
+- **minPanelSize**: (number) min width a panel can have in %
-- **startResize**: callback function that will be called when the user starts resizing (mousedown)
+- **onResizeStart**: callback function that will be called when the user starts resizing (mousedown)
 - **onResize**: callback function that will be called during resize (mousemove).
-Number of pixels displacement is passed as the first argument
+Array of panel sizes is sent as parameter
-- **stopResize**: callback function that will be called when the user stops resizing (mouseup)
+- **onResizeEnd**: callback function that will be called when the user stops resizing (mouseup).
+Array of panel sizes is sent as parameter

 Code sample on CodeSandBox: https://codesandbox.io/embed/8l8lpp5nk9?fontsize=14